cometlang/comet/docs/stdlib/directory.md

 inherits [Object](object.md)

 ### methods
-- `parent()` converts the directory to an absolute path and returns the parent
+- `parent()` converts the directory to an absolute path and returns the parent Directory
-- `absolute()` gets the absolute path representing the directory path
+- `absolute()` gets the Directory representing the absolute path
 - `to_string()` returns the path of the directory as a [String](string.md)

 ### static methods